 Difference Between Watts and Watt-Hours

 The biggest difference between the two is that watts measure power given at one point in time.
 Watt-hours measure how much power is used over a longer period (one hour).
-Let’s use an example of speed and distance to fully understand the difference between watt hours to watts.
+Let’s use an example of speed and distance to fully understand the difference between watt-hours and watts.
 For this example, we will use an automobile that runs at 60 miles per hour.
-That’s comparable to watts, in that the car’s speed at any moment is 60 mph.
+That’s comparable to watts in that the car’s speed at any moment is 60 mph.
 If the same car travels at 60 mph for one hour, theoretically, it travels 60 miles in distance.

 What is a Watt?